Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "But your friend’s dad is dead, and that makes it hard to keep level about it."

 "...He was a good man," Julian said quietly, as Xiù nodded.
-"He had vision, talent...kindness."
+"He had vision, talent... kindness."

 Allison nodded "And if he thought we were doing something monstrous with the things he made, he’d have told us straight up."